 Best Uses: Trail running, jogging, hiking

 You don’t have to be a trail runner to get some serious mileage out of the Arc’teryx Norvan SL Hoody.
-Rockin’ out a barely-registrable 4.2 ounces and highly compressible, this truly minimalist rain jacket is a travellers dream.
+Rockin’ out at scant 4.2 ounces, this truly minimalist rain jacket is a travellers dream.
+It’s also highly compressible and packable, adding to its intrigue.

-The Norvan SL Hoody depends on the latest Gore-Tex technology, a permanent beading surface that’s both superbly waterproof and surprisingly breathable.
-This rain jacket designed for sporty travellers who love to spike along the trails with a little more fury than your average hiker.
+The Norvan SL Hoody depends on the latest Gore-Tex technology.
+It offers a permanent beading surface that’s both superbly waterproof and surprisingly breathable.
+This rain jacket designed for sporty travellers.
+If you love to spike along the trails with more fury than your average hiker, it’s a great choice.

-In hot and humid weather, the Arc’teryx Norvan SL Hoody shines and will become one of your go-to pieces of travel gear.
-The Venturi-style ventilation of this rain jacket replaces the more common pit-zips, doing an impeccable job of cooling you down when the sweat starts to ramp up.
+In hot and humid weather, the Arc’teryx Norvan SL Hoody shines among rain travel gear.
+The Venturi-style ventilation of this rain jacket replaces the more common pit-zips.
+It does an impeccable job of cooling you down when the sweat starts to ramp up.

 For many situations, though, the Norvan SL Hoody is a little less waterproof jacket than you’ll need.
 Planning a fall trip to Central Europe?
-The cool autumn winds of the Alps or High Tatras will leave you chilled to the bone without other provisions in place.
+The cool autumn winds of the Alps or High Tatras will leave you chilled to the bone.

 You could, of course, just layer-up.
 But that’s not the point of this rain jacket.
 The Arc’teryx Norvan SL Hoody is meant for active travellers who are obsessed with packing light.
-And in this role, there’s no doubt that it’s one of the best rain jackets on the market.
+And in this role, there’s no doubt that it’s one of the top picks on the market.